ajtock/NGS_intro_Cambridge_SysBio/README.md

 Analysis complete for SRR3156163_2.fastq.gz
 ```

-Navigate into the output directory and list the files inside.
+Navigate to the output directory and list its contents.

 ```
 cd results/fastqc/raw_reads/